aahmed7867/aahmed_dsci510_final_project/README.md

 # Running the project

-Run following command in Command Line Window to run the project:
+Run the following command in the Command Line Window to run the project:

 ```
 python code/main.py